top of page

 • Pool Cocoon.

 In and around Cuzamá and Homún there are over 20 more cenotes that can be visited.
-Santa Barbara Cenote is the best developed and most visited.
-Unless you want to explore the smaller, less touristy cenotes, this is the best recommendation.
+But the Cenotes Santa Bárbara are the best developed and most visited.
+If you’re not planning to venture into the smaller, less touristy cenotes, this one comes highly recommended from my perspective as the ultimate choice (yes, really!).

 The world of cenotes